btihen/btihen_dev/content/posts/ruby/rails_7_1_dynamic_tables/index.md

 rails new dynamic_tables -T --main --database=postgresql --css=bootstrap
 cd dynamic_tables
 ```

-The code for this blog will be found at: https://github.com/btihen-dev/rails_dynamic_tables

 NOTE: So far this code only works when using `import maps` and not when using `esbuild`.
 When I find a solution I will update this article or write a new one about these features with esbuild.